 If the last traded price is not within the current best bid-ask, then the bid price or ask price will be used, whichever is nearer to the last traded price.

-Further the mark price can never differ more than 2% from the Deribit BTC index (for the weekly future, currently the only future traded on Deribit), or when in last half hour before expiration, the estimated delivery price.
+Further the mark price can never differ more than 3% from the Deribit BTC index + interest rate for the weekly future, or when in last half hour before expiration, the estimated delivery price.
 These rules will prevent liquidations due to manipulative trading.
+For quarterly futures, the mark price can never differ more than 5% from the BTC Index + interest rate. (interest rate can vary depending market circumstances.)

 For better understanding how Bitcoin Futures work on the Deribit platform, below is set out an example.